K-theory and topological cyclic homology of henselian pairs: The finiteness property of

 For the precise definition of the $\infty$-category $\CycSp$ of cyclotomic spectra (whose objects are as above) as a lax equalizer, we refer the reader to \cite[II.1]{nikolaus-scholze}.
 See \cite[IV.2]{nikolaus-scholze} for a treatment of the symmetric monoidal structure. \end{definition}

-The $\infty$-category $\CycSp$ naturally has the structure of a presentably symmetric monoidal $\infty$-category and the tensor product recovers the smash product on the level of underlying spectra with $S^1$-action.
+The $\infty$-category $\CycSp$ naturally has the structure of a presentably symmetric monoidal $\infty$-category\footnote{Meaning, a presentable $\infty$-category with symmetric monoidal tensor product commuting with colimits in each variable separately; or in other words a commutative algebra object in $\operatorname{Pr}^L$ with respect to Lurie's tensor product.} and the tensor product recovers the smash product on the level of underlying spectra with $S^1$-action.
 Moreover, the forgetful functor $\CycSp\to \Sp$ reflects equivalences, is exact, and preserves all colimits.
 These properties may be deduced from the general formalism of lax equalizers; see \cite[II.1]{nikolaus-scholze}.

-\begin{definition} Given $X \in \CycSp$, its \emph{topological cyclic homology} $\TC(X) $ is defined as the mapping spectrum $\TC(X) = \hom_{\CycSp}(\mathbf{1}, X)$, where $\mathbf{1} \in \CycSp$ is the unit (cf. Definition \ref{cons_trivial}).
+\begin{definition} Given $X \in \CycSp$, its \emph{topological cyclic homology} $\TC(X) $ is defined as the mapping spectrum $\TC(X) = \hom_{\CycSp}(\mathbf{1}, X)$, where $\mathbf{1} \in \CycSp$ is the unit (cf.~Definition \ref{cons_trivial}).
 We moreover write for its {\em negative topological cyclic homology} and \emph{periodic topological cyclic homology}, the latter having been particularly studied by Hesselholt \cite{hesselholt-tp}. \end{definition}

 The theory of cyclotomic spectra studied more classically using equivariant stable homotopy theory \cite{BMcyc} (building on ideas introduced by B\"okstedt--Hsiang--Madsen \cite{BHM}) agrees with that of Nikolaus--Scholze in the bounded-below case \cite[Thm.~II.6.9]{nikolaus-scholze}.
 It is the bounded-below case that is of interest to us, and it will be convenient to introduce the following notation.